skip to main content

 The simple, declarative sentence is the easiest to understand: Someone (or something) does (or is) something.
 Sentences that differ from that simple structure may cause readability problems.

 Putting the "doer"--the person or thing doing the action in a sentence--in front of its verb will usually ensure the verb is in the active voice.
 The "doer" in active sentences is usually named or described at the start of the sentence.
 The active is more direct; it helps drive home the message.
+Active verbs usually suggest that someone is doing something: collapse, confuse, jump.
 The passive can obscure the message.

 • Instead of: